urosj/reflexive-organism-model/investigations/2025-11-CoherenceOnly-ROM.md

 So the full dynamics are **continuous flow** of coherence, interrupted by **event-driven topology updates**.

 ## Appendix E: Potential $V(C)$

 In the coherence functional, the potential term $V(C)$ specifies the *internal thermodynamic landscape* of the organism in the space of coherence densities.
 It encodes which coherence configurations are energetically favored, stable, self-maintaining, viable, or unstable.

-Just as in physical field theories (e.g., double-well potentials in phase transitions), the shape of $V(C)$ determines how many stable states exist, whether basin creation occurs, when basins split or merge, ahd how identity persists or changes.
+Just as in physical field theories (e.g., double-well potentials in phase transitions), the shape of $V(C)$ determines how many stable states exist, whether basin creation occurs, when basins split or merge, and how identity persists or changes.

 In ROM all of these functions were previously spread over separate objects (compatibility, memory, reserves, reflexive operator, assembly tensors).
 In the coherence-only world they are *all absorbed by the shape of the potential*.

 We've mentioned the three canonical forms, so let's explore them.

 **Double-well potential**.
 A double-well means there are *two distinct stable coherence phases*, high-coherence state $C=C_{\text{high}}$ and low-coherence state $C=C_{\text{low}}$.
 This represents an organism that has two preferred modes of being.
 For example dormant vs active colony phases, sparse vs dense mycelial states, or exploratory vs exploitative ecological modes.
 We can define it as

 $$
 V(C) = -\tfrac{a}{2}C^2 + \tfrac{b}{4}C^4,\qquad a,b>0.